kzhang7/jitsi-deployment/README.md

 ./secrets.sh secretsfile production
 ```

-6. Update jisti to the latest version by replacing `stable-4548-1` with `stable-6433`
+6. Update jisti to the latest version by replacing `stable-4548-1` with `stable-6433`.
+Also need to update the `config.js` and `interface_config.js` to the latest version in `web-configmap.yaml`

 7. Change the default language by replacing `'de'` with `'en'` in web-configmap.yaml